dokku/dokku/docs/deployment/continuous-integration/github-actions.md

 Pipe the contents of the key to a Dokku command over SSH.
 Note that the root user is required to manage keys, as within Dokku these keys represent users.

-For security the key name used for each should be unique to each repo so that each repo's access to the Dokku server can be revoked at a later date if necessary.
+For security the key name should be unique to each repo so that each repo's access to the Dokku server can be revoked at a later date if necessary.

 ```
 cat /path-to-keys/id_ed25519.pub | ssh root@dokku.myhost.ca dokku ssh-keys:add myappname-github-action-key